franpass87/FP-Esperienze/README.md

    composer install --no-dev --optimize-autoloader
    ```

-3. **Compile translation files (required before packaging):**
-   - Ensure GNU gettext utilities are installed (provides the `msgfmt` command)
-   - From the plugin root run:
+3. **Prepare translations (required only when building a release ZIP):**
+   - The repository stores the editable `.po` sources; compiled `.mo` files are generated at runtime inside `wp-content/languages/plugins/`
+   - When producing a distributable package, run `wp i18n make-mo languages` (or the `msgfmt` commands below) and include the generated `.mo` files in the release artifact
      ```bash
      msgfmt languages/fp-esperienze-en_US.po -o languages/fp-esperienze-en_US.mo
      msgfmt languages/fp-esperienze-it_IT.po -o languages/fp-esperienze-it_IT.mo
      ```
-   - Repeat for any additional `.po` locales you've added so the compiled `.mo` files are available during deployment
+   - Repeat the command for any additional locales you maintain so the compiled `.mo` files ship with the packaged plugin
-   - The generated `.mo` binaries are build artifacts (left untracked in git);
-     copy them into the final plugin package before distribution

 4. **Upload to WordPress:**
    - Copy the plugin folder to `/wp-content/plugins/`